Kara-Lis Coverdale: Montreal

-Coverdale moved to Montreal in 2010, and took a new position as organist at St. John's Estonian Lutheran church in NDG.
-Since 2011, Coverdale has collaborated live and in studio with electronic composer Tim Hecker, most notably on his 2013 album Virgins.
+Coverdale moved to Montreal in 2010 and took a new position as organist at St. John's Estonian Lutheran church in NDG.
+Coverdale collaborated live and in studio with electronic composer Tim Hecker, including on his 2013 album Virgins.
 She has also collaborated with the digital information artist LXV (David Sutton).
-In 2012 she self-released a series of solo piano pieces called Triptych.
-In 2013 she composed music for Wind Controller called "Conversion Music" which was premiered at LMCML by Montreal clarinetist Suzu Enns.
-A rework of that piece appears as X4EWI" on Coverdale's 2015 solo album Aftertouches, released by Sacred Phrases in March, 2015.
+In 2012, she self-released a series of solo piano pieces called Triptych.
+In 2013, she composed music for Wind Controller called "Conversion Music" which was premiered at LMCML by Montreal clarinetist Suzu Enns.
+A rework of that piece appears as X4EWI" on Coverdale's 2015 solo album Aftertouches, released by Sacred Phrases in March 2015.
 Coverdale is also a frequent collaborator with the writer Kara Crabb.

-Notable records

-A 480

-In 2013 Coverdale released a series of vocal pieces called A 480 that "index the nature of the voice in the age of data."
-A 480 is accompanied by .nfo scores (an .nfo is a hacker scene release that accompanies a crack), which contain 'information about the sources of the A 480 audio texts, transformation procedures used to arrange and compose them into their present form, and keyword routes of re-creation."
-She calls them "bad scores" in the sense that they "do not offer performer the clearest instructions to produce an exact re-creation of the composer's authoritative creation... an .nfo score is more like a treasure map than an inclusive set of rules."
-The virtual chorales of A 480 comprise compositions of actual recorded singers that have been unpersonally sourced, downloaded, then disembodied, disfigured, and displaced over forty times, then arranged into temporally affected four-part fugues.
-"The pre-composed voices are curationally divided into short loops of different lengths in MAX and played at different speeds across 4 different channels.
-Slight temporal variations fade in and out over time in constant flux, occasionally pausing for immersion in a pulse chamber before it moves onto another.
-The length of the looped samples are adjusted one at a time— lengthened and shortened, and at times switched out altogether, to reveal how seemingly minute temporal variations have impactful effects on overarching rhythm, melody, and energy."